nvjob/nvjob-boids/README.md

 -------------------------------------------------------------------

+### Prerequisites

+To work on the project, you will need a Unity version of at least 2019.1.8 (64-bit).

+### Information

 Animation of birds, fish and butterflies implemented using shaders.
 The asset includes two shaders, one for birds and butterflies, the second for fish.

+<strong>I recommend</strong> importing this asset into a new project.
+Study the operation of the asset and copy the components you need to your project.

+There are five examples in the asset, for understanding the operation and settings.<br>
+Asset already includes several models (three fish models, one bird model and one butterfly model).
+In fact, you can use any model, see the example "Fish Boids Danger", the shark is animated using a shader.

+#NVJOB Simple Boids allows you to create many flocks and many objects in flocks, and it is all controlled by one script.
+I got good performance by calculating all the flocks in one script, but nevertheless, if you plan to use tens of thousands of birds, this will certainly affect the performance decrease.

 <strong>Features:</strong><br>
 - One script for all flocking.<br>